JoshuaBeighton/MoreDAW/README.md

 being played.

 ### Phase 3
-Use audio drivers to record audio, then play it back / save to uncompressed wav.
+Use audio drivers to record audio, then play it back / save to uncompressed wav

 ### Phase 4
 Introduce multiple tracks with concurrent playback.